BENTLEIGH CLINIC TEMPORARILY CLOSED

 Different Types of Sleep Study

-Polysomnogram (PSG), commonly known as sleep study, is a dedicated method to monitor the various physiological changes in the body while one is sleeping.
-This type of study helps sleep doctors investigate and diagnose sleep disturbance that occur during sleep.
-These sleep disturbances may be medical conditions that cause daytime sleepiness and tiredness, disrupted sleep, memory lapses, lost of concentration and other comorbidities that are linked to lack of sleep.
+A polysomnogram (PSG), commonly known as a sleep study, is a dedicated method to monitor the various physiological changes in the body while one is sleeping.
+This type of study helps sleep doctors investigate and diagnose sleep disturbances that occur during sleep.
+These sleep disturbances may be medical conditions that cause daytime sleepiness and tiredness, disrupted sleep, memory lapses, loss of concentration and other comorbidities that are linked to lack of sleep.

 PSG is a non-invasive procedure.
-The sensors used may cause minor skin irritations to some but the discomfort is insignificant.
-Comfort and safety of patients during the testing are ensured as trained and qualified staff are on duty during the diagnostic test.
+The sensors used may cause minor skin irritations to some, but the discomfort is insignificant.
+The comfort and safety of patients during the testing are ensured as trained and qualified staff are on duty during the diagnostic test.

-Physiological processes that are measured during a PSG diagnostic test includes: electrocardiogram (ECG), electroencephalogram (EEG), electro-occulogram (EOG), electromyogram (EMG), nasal and oral airflow, leg movements, snoring and other sounds, and position of the body.
+Physiological processes that are measured during a PSG diagnostic test include: electrocardiogram (ECG), electroencephalogram (EEG), electrooculogram (EOG), electromyogram (EMG), nasal and oral airflow, leg movements, snoring and other sounds, and position of the body.

 There are several types of sleep studies available.